andcoz/format-clock/README.md

 # Format Clock

-Gnome-Shell extension that allows to adjust clock format on the gnome-shell panel, date format in calendar menu and date format on the lock screen.
+This Gnome Shell extension allows to modify clock format on the top panel and date format in calendar menu.

 This extension is based on
 [Change clock format] (https://extensions.gnome.org/extension/617/fixclock/)